| |

 houses of a clergyman in suspicious circumstances should be

-sold into slavery by the clergyman's bishop*.
+sold into slavery by the clergyman's bishop17.

-Another synod of 655 declared that priests" children should
+Another synod of 655 declared that priests' children should

 be treated as slaves an idea ratified in 1022 at Pavia